-If the paint is in good condition
+Paint that is in good condition

-If your paint is in a perfectly usable condition there are a few things you can do before letting it go to waste.
+If your paint is in a perfectly usable condition, there are a few things you can do before letting it go to waste.

-- Offer the paint to family or friends – they may be able to use it for all sorts of things.
+- Offer the paint to family or friends.
+They may be able to use it for all sorts of things.

 - Advertise it on social groups such as on Facebook.
 You will find DIY-ers and up-cyclers that may be able to use it.